elunna/nerfhack-changelog/README.md

   cartomancer plays a summon card - it will summon a spell being with a predetermined life span that will fight aggressively for you, ignoring any balking that a regular pet would obey and never stopping to eat.
-If you get credit for killing a spell being, they only ever grant 1XP.
+If you get credit for killing a spell being, they only grant 1XP.
 Spell beings also never leave corpses and spawn with no inventory.

 **Summon cards:**
-* Cartomancers will start out with 7 summon cards, and they will also have the opportunity to build a collection of them as they slay monsters.
+* Cartomancers will start out with 7 summon raven cards, and they will also have the opportunity to build a collection of them as they slay monsters.
 Low level monsters rarely drop their own summon cards, but any death drop has a small chance to leave a higher level monster.
 As your level grows, so does the strength of the rare drops.
-* Exploding sphere monster cards are more likely to drop - giving the cartomancer some explosive cards to work with.
+* Exploding sphere monster cards are more likely to drop - giving the cartomancer some ranged explosive cards to work with.
 * The price of summon cards scales with their monster difficulty.
 * In addition to reading summon cards, cartomancers can also throw them to activate them.
   This lets you keep monsters at a distance by throwing the summon directly next to the threat.
-* Monsters can read summon cards as well.
+* Monsters can read summon cards as well, try to collect them before they are used against you.
 * Any summon "sphere" cards are special because they will instantly explode when thrown at a monster.
+If cursed the card will not explode, and instead summons a hostile sphere.
 * Cursed summon cards create hostile monsters (this also applies to summon sphere cards)
 * Playing summon cards costs 10 energy per card, otherwise the card has no effect and is not used up.

 **Razor cards:**
+* Deals d6 vs small and d6 vs large, +2 to-hit, weighs 1.
-* In SpliceHack, razor cards were simply shuriken relabeled.
+* In SpliceHack, razor cards were simply shuriken relabeled with a different name.
 * In NerfHack, razor cards have been properly implemented as their own weapon type using the shuriken skill.
 * Cartomancers can multishot, but only shuriken skill projectiles (shuriken and razor cards)
+* Cartomancers get multishot bonuses up to expert skill, but not for master (they still get damage and to-hit bonuses for master skill though)
 * Cartomancers also only get strength damage bonuses for thrown razor cards (other standard melee bonuses still apply as normal)
-* Deals d6 vs small and d6 vs large, +2 to-hit, weighs 1.
-* Cartomancers will be able to recognize the enchantment of razor cards at XP7
-* Cartomancers will be able to recognize the BUC status of razor cards at XP15.
 * Razor cards will appear as part of the cartomancers regular death drops and will sometimes take the place of a summon card or zap card.
 These follow the same rules as any stacked weapon type, so you may receive a stack of 6-11 that could be blessed/cursed/uncursed, and possibly poisoned.
+* Cartomancers only get a strength damage bonus applied when throwing razor cards - no other projectiles qualify for this bonus.

 **Zappable cards:**
 * These can also drop when cartomancers kill monsters.
 They act as one-use wands.